canonical/certification-docs/Self-Test_Guide-16.04.rst

    network testing.
 Simplifying the network in whatever way is practical can improve matters.

--  **Check the iperf server** -- Ensure that the server computer is up and that the ``iperf`` server program is running on it.
-Also ensure that the computer has no issues.
-For instance, some versions of ``iperf``, when run in daemon mode, cause the load average to go up every time a client disconnects.
-This can bring even a powerful computer to its knees quite quickly!
+-  **Check the iperf3 server** -- Ensure that the server computer is up and that the ``iperf3`` server program is running on it.
+Also ensure that the computer has no issues, such as a runaway process that's consuming too much CPU time.

+-  **Verify the iperf3 server is not overworked** -- The ``iperf3`` server
+   program refuses connections if it's already talking to another client.
+   Thus, a SUT may fail its network test if the ``iperf3`` server is already in use.
+You may need to re-run the network tests on one or more SUTs if this is the case.

--  **Ensure the iperf server is on the SUT's local network** -- The network tests temporarily remove the default route from the routing table, so the ``iperf`` server must be on the same network segment as the SUT.
+-  **Ensure the iperf3 server is on the SUT's local network** -- The network tests temporarily remove the default route from the routing table, so the ``iperf3`` server must be on the same network segment as the SUT.

 -  **Check the SUT's network configuration** -- A failure to configure the